You can catch up on Part 1 here.

-Since there are hundreds or thousands of servers sending email for most large organizations, deploying SPF and DKIM is not a simple overnight on/off process, so there are often many emails that are completely legitimate but don’t fully pass SPF and DKIM.
-Email senders need a way to tell the email receivers “We’ve deployed SPF and DKIM, and we are telling you what you should do with email from us that fails these tests.”
+Since there are hundreds or thousands of servers sending email for most large organizations, deploying SPF and DKIM isn’t just a simple overnight on/off process.
+And there are often many emails that are completely legitimate but don’t fully pass SPF and DKIM.
+Which means email senders need a way to tell the email receivers, “We’ve deployed SPF and DKIM, and we are telling you what you should do with email from us that fails these tests.”

-If email is being blocked based on SPF and DKIM results, the receivers need a way to let the senders know what is happening in order to avoid a “black hole” effect where email just isn’t getting through to certain recipients.
+If email is being blocked based on SPF and DKIM results, the receivers need a way to let the senders know what is happening in order to avoid a “black hole” effect, where email just isn’t getting through to certain recipients.

-Most end users will see the From: header email address in their webmail or email client like Microsoft Outlook.
-Without DMARC it is entirely possible for a bad guy to send a message that passes SPF by authenticating a bad domain in the message headers, but then still use your bank’s email address in the From: header that a user sees.
-In this case you end up with an authenticated spoof, a scary proposition.
+Most end users will see the From: header email address in their webmail or email client, like Microsoft Outlook.
+Without DMARC, it is entirely possible for a bad guy to send you a message that passes SPF by authenticating a bad domain in the message headers, but then still use your bank’s email address in the From: header that you see.
+In this case you end up with an authenticated spoof—a truly scary proposition.

-Second, DMARC also allows the senders to tell receivers where to send feedback regarding their messages, so the senders can understand what is or isn’t being delivered and why.
-And finally, DMARC adds the requirement that the From: email address which a user sees is aligned with the email domains that SPF and DKIM authenticate.
+Second, DMARC also allows senders to tell receivers where to send feedback regarding their messages, so the senders can understand what is or isn’t being delivered, and why.
+And finally, DMARC adds the requirement that the From: email address which a recipient sees matches the email domains that SPF and DKIM authenticate.

-By filling in these missing links, DMARC makes it possible for email receivers to make firm decisions about which emails to reject and which to deliver, confident that they are properly carrying out the policies set by the authorized sender of those emails.
+By filling in these missing links, DMARC makes it possible for email receiving systems to make firm decisions about which emails to reject and which to deliver, confident that they are properly carrying out the policies set by the authorized sender of those emails.

 For example, if an email receiver rejects email from Chase.com that fails DKIM, they are doing so because Chase’s DMARC policy says “Reject email that fails authentication, and let us know that it was rejected.”